usnistgov/metaschema/website/content/specification/syntax/inline-definitions.md

 An *inline flag definition* is a leaf node in a Metaschema-based model that is intended to represent a granular particle of identifying and qualifying information.
 {{</callout>}}

-The flag's value is strongly typed using one of the built in [simple data types](/specification/datatypes/#simple-data-types) identified by the `@as-type` attribute.
+The flag's value is strongly typed using one of the built-in [simple data types](/specification/datatypes/#simple-data-types) identified by the `@as-type` attribute.

-The syntax of an *inline flag definition* is comprised of the following XML attributes and elements.
+The syntax of an *inline flag definition* is composed of the following XML attributes and elements.

 Attributes: